Electricity Calculator

 When should I use the Electricity Calculator?

 Use it when your task matches one of these common needs: Estimate appliance energy use.
 Compare a heater, AC, computer, or light over time.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Electricity Calculator doing with my inputs?

 In plain language: The calculator divides watts by 1,000 to get kilowatts, multiplies by hours and days for kWh, then multiplies by the rate per kWh.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 Real bills include taxes, fees, tiered rates, demand charges, standby use, and variable device power draw.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Does the site save what I enter?